akishore81/R-Code-Base/README.md

-# hello-world
-Test Repository
+# R Code Repository

 Hello!!!

-Try to learn how to use Githun to make personal repository of codes.
+This is my personal code base for R codes.